niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. A usability problem with MapReduce is that you have to write two carefully coordi‐ nated JavaScript functions, which is often harder than writing a single query

 # Data Storage and Retrieval
-1. how we can store the data that we’re given, and how we can find it again when we’re asked for it.
+1. How we can store the data that we’re given, and how we can find it again when we’re asked for it?

+## Log-Structured Storage Engines
 1. Many databases internally use a log: an append-only sequence of records.
 You need deal with following:
    * Concurrency control
    * Reclaim disk space
    * Handling errors and partially written records
 1. The search operation is bad though, you have to scan the entire file: O(n).
-We need *index*
+We need **index**

+### Advantages of Append-Only Log
+1. Appending and segment merging are sequential write operations, which are much faster than random writes, especially on magnetic spinning-disk hard drives.
+To some extent sequential writes are also preferable on flash-based SSD.
+2. Concurrency and crash recovery are much simpler.
+   * No worry about crash while a value was being overwritten, leaving you with half old, half new value
+3. Merging old segments avoid the problem of data files getting fragmented over time.

+## Indexes
-2. Index: The general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.
+1. Index: The general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.
 An index is an additional structure that is derived from the primary data.
    * This is an important trade-off in storage systems: well-chosen indexes speed up read queries, but every index slows down writes

-## Log-Structured Storage Engines

-### Indexes
 1. Key-Value Indexes
    * They like a primary key index in the relational model: unique
    * Hash Table Indexes with Append-Only Log Records